 Since you’re not likely to make a sale in a 30-second sales pitch, don’t make that your objective when talking to a prospect.
 Instead, focus on what you can reasonably and effectively accomplish every time you make a pitch—obtaining a commitment to take the next step.
 That step may be an actual face-to-face meeting, or it may be a phone call.

 When you make advancing to the next step your goal, there’s no need to try to explain everything you do in thirty seconds.
-In fact you shouldn’t—you probably don’t know enough about the needs of the person you’re talking to at this point.
-Which is why pitches that are too salesy fail at this stage.
+In fact, you shouldn’t—you probably don’t know enough about the needs of the person you’re talking to at this point.
+This is why pitches that are too salesy fail at this stage.
 They aren’t targeted to the prospect and miss their mark.

 Keep your description of what you do open-ended—saying you help people reduce or eliminate financial risk, for instance.
 Something that will leave them thinking, “That sounds good, but how does she achieve that?
 I want to know more.”